RTEMS/rtems-docs/eng/prequalification.rst

 Qualification of RTEMS is a specialized activity and only specific users of RTEMS will complete a formal qualification activity.
-The RTEMS Project cannot self-fund this entire activity and requires stakeholder to invest in an ongoing basis to ensure that any investment they make is maintained and viable in an ongoing basis.
+The RTEMS Project cannot self-fund this entire activity and requires stakeholders to invest on an ongoing basis to ensure that any investment they make is maintained and viable in the long-term.
 The RTEMS core developers view steady support of the qualification effort as necessary to continue to lower the overall costs of qualifying RTEMS.